Etyre/Engineered-Efficacy-/State and energy modulation.md

 I keep a box of containers of water next to my desk at home and next to my desk in my office.
 When I take my supplements first thing in the morning, I'll also drink a full bottle of water.

+**TAP**: Feel the taste of lemon-flavored spray in my mouth -> Reach for a bottle of water.

 **TAP**: See that my pee is dark yellow -> ask, out loud, where's the easiest place to get water.

 ###Exercise

 I strength train most days.
 If I exercised yesterday, I'll only do one exercise.
 If I didn't exercise yesterday, I'll do two.

-It helps a lot that I have a gym accessible from my office, so that I can work out as a work break, in my taut-blocks.
+It helps a lot that I have a gym accessible from my office, so that I can work out as a work break in my taut-blocks.

 See my strength training procedure.

 ###HRV training

-I currently do 40 minutes of Resonance Frequency Breathing a day, broken into segments of 10 to 20 minutes.
+I currently do 40 minutes of Resonance Frequency Breathing a day, broken into segments of 10 to 20 minutes, usually lying down when I'm taking a break from work.

 ###Diet

 **Experimental TAP**: I'm tempted to eat bread or rice -> I eat a fruit instead

-###Fasting